tpltnt/souvenir/README.md

 trusting the system that nothing was modified (see time-capsule argument below).
 Thus we could get rid of the crypto hassle and nothing has changed in terms of trustworthiness.
+This PoC has some assumptions:

+- The author is trustworthy until the signatures are published
+- The hosting computer can be trusted
+- None manipulates the sources between fetching and signing them

 Attacks